-- 1. Returning or attempting to pay for the item does not forgive any attempted shoplifting, and any disciplinary actions will be issued in the same manner. - 2.
+- Returning or attempting to pay for the item does not forgive any attempted shoplifting, and any disciplinary actions will be issued in the same manner. - 2.
 Misuse of a bus pass includes the following: - Using a pass outside its valid area. - Using an expired pass. - Use of a pass by someone other than the registered owner.
 This is considered misuse of a pass even if the individual in question owns a valid pass. - 3.
-For disciplinary actions applying to misconduct during an examination or plagiarism in an essay or report, please refer to the Academic Office website.
+For disciplinary actions applying to misconduct during an examination or plagiarism in an essay or report, please refer to the Undergraduate Academic Handbook or the Graduate Academic Handbook.